Skip to Main Content

 Who treats children with heart tumors?

 A pediatric oncologist, a doctor who specializes in treating children with cancer, oversees treatment of heart tumors.
-The pediatric oncologist works with other health care providers who are experts in treating children with cancer and who specialize in other areas of medicine.
+The pediatric oncologist works with other health care providers who are experts in treating children with cancer and who specialize in certain areas of medicine.
 Other specialists may include:

 • pediatrician